Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

       transfer does not happen if the transition does not execute an ``accept``.

+    - ``_sender : ByStr20 with end`` : The account address that triggered this
+      transition.
+If the transition was called by a contract account instead of a user account, then ``_sender`` is the address of the contract that called this transition.
+In a chain call, this is the contract that sent the message invoking the current transition.

+    - ``_origin : ByStr20 with end`` : The account address that initiated the current
+      transaction (which can possibly be a chain call).
+This is always a user address, since contracts can never initiate transactions.

+    The type ``ByStr20 with end`` is an `address type`.
+Address types are explained in detail in the :ref:`Addresses <Addresses>` section.

 .. note::

    Transition parameters must be of a *serialisable* type: